1. What documents are required before arriving in Kenya?

 7. How do I get there?

 Flights are available from London Heathrow, Amsterdam, Paris, Brussels and the Middle East to Nairobi.
-Australians and New Zealanders often connect through South Africa.
+Australians and New Zealanders often connect through South Africa or the Middle East.

 8. Staff Tips: